 If you are really interested in following a career in the snow, doing a course with the guarantee of work is a no-brainer.
 It will ultimately give you the right connections and opportunities to fast-track your career and get the employment you want sooner.

-Choosing a course that suits your season goals and career aspirations
+Choosing an instructor course that suits your winter season goals and career aspirations

 Ski instructor courses attract a range of different types of people for a different reason, here are some of the most common: